Texas State Highway Loop 88

-State Highway Loop 88 (Loop 88) is a proposed state highway in Lubbock County, Texas, that will form a bypass around the city of Lubbock.
+State Highway Loop 88 (Loop 88) is a partially completed state highway loop in Lubbock County, Texas, that will form a bypass around the city of Lubbock.
 The Loop 88 designation has been approved by local governments such as Lubbock, Texas while the Texas Department of Transportation (TxDOT) builds the project, currently known as the Lubbock Outer Route.

 The route will start at the intersection of U.S. Highway 84 (US 84) northwest of Lubbock near Shallowater and head south and intersect State Highway 114 (SH 114) near Reese Center and continue towards Wolfforth where it will intersect US 62 and US 82 then head east toward US 87 and Slaton, where it will end at US 84.
 The southern stretch from Wolfforth to Slaton will overlap Farm to Market Road 1585.
 The highway will serve as a bypass for US 84 around Lubbock; the current route of US 84 through the city will be re-designated as U.S. Route 84 Business upon the completion of Loop 88.
 I-27 was extended south 4.2 mi from Loop 289 to County Road 7500 in September 2024.

 TxDOT began construction in late 2021.
 The loop will be built in 4 segments: Segments 1 and 2 will be from US 84 near Shallowater to US 62/82 near Wolfforth; Segment 3 will be from US 62/82 to US 87 in south Lubbock; and Segment 4 will be from US 87 to US 84 near Slaton.
 Construction is expected to last 12 to 15 years.